MaximeRobeyns/llm_finetuner/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All we require at this point is a ``nn.Module`` that we can use in subsequent
 steps.
-While finetuna is intended for use with language models, this doesn't
+While we initially wrote finetuna for use with large language models,
-preclude it's use with other types of mdoels since it can adapt any model's
+this doesn't mean you can't aply it to other types of models, since it can adapt
-``nn.Linear`` or ``nn.Embedding`` layers.
+any ``nn.Linear`` or ``nn.Embedding`` layers.

-This follows the standard procedure for loading models from e.g. HuggingFace.
+For loading a language model, we can follow the standard procedure from e.g.
+HuggingFace:

 .. code-block:: python